ayanit1/boiler-room-challenge/README.md

 Boiler Room Challenge
 =====================

-A simple web page that displays my favourite top 3 boiler sets built using a simple node server with and react.
+A simple web page that displays my favourite top 3 boiler room sets built using a simple node server and react.

 My Approach
 ===========

-Prior to this my knowledge in using React and node.js was very little.
-I aimed to make a simple application which I could make react make network request for a simple piece of text and then built it up, adding features constantly.
+Prior to this, my knowledge in using React and node.js was little.
+I aimed to make a simple application which I could make react make network request for a simple piece of text and then built it up from there, adding features constantly.

 ### User Stories
 ```